Jeff Fort: 1976–86

 After his release from prison in 1976, he moved to Milwaukee, Wisconsin and joined the Moorish Science Temple.
 Fort then renamed the Black P. Stones to the El Rukn Tribe of the Moorish Science Temple, El Rukn being Arabic for "the pillar".
 In 1978, Fort returned to Chicago.
 In a coup, he replaced the Stones' 21 generals with five close allies and renamed the Black P. Stone Nation to El Rukn.
 In early–1977, Fort purchased The Oakwood, an old vacant movie theater located at 3947 South Drexel Ave., as their headquarters, naming it The Fort.

 Law enforcement speculated the motive for the conversion was to take advantage of restrictions on law enforcement surveillance over religious organizations.
 During the 1970s, the gang trafficked in cocaine and heroin.

 In 1983, Fort was convicted of drug trafficking charges and sentenced to 13 years in prison.
 He was sent to the Federal Correctional Institution at Bastrop, Texas.
 Fort continued to lead El Rukn through daily telephone calls from prison.
 He ordered members of El Rukn to meet with Libyan officials.
 The gang agreed to commit terrorist acts in the U.S. in exchange for US$2.5 million.

 1987 conspiracy and weapons conviction

 In 1987, Fort was tried and convicted for conspiring with Libya to perform acts of domestic terrorism on behalf of a foreign government.
 He was sentenced to 80 years' imprisonment, consecutive to his drug trafficking sentence, and transferred to USP Marion (the federal prison in Marion, Illinois).
 In 1988, Fort was convicted of ordering the 1981 murder of a rival gang leader.
 He was sentenced to 75 years in prison, to be served consecutively with his conspiracy sentence.

-Fort was transferred to the newly opened ADX Florence supermax prison in Florence, Colorado, in 2006 and remains there as of 2025, being under a no-human-contact order since his arrival.
+Fort was transferred to ADX Florence supermax prison in Florence, Colorado, in 2006 and remains there as of 2026, being under a no-human-contact order since his arrival.